Internet on the go, saving money

 Don't let the name scare you off; the concept is dead simple.

 An eSIM is nothing more than a digital SIM card.
 Instead of a plastic card, it is a small chip already soldered inside your smartphone (all mid- to high-end models produced from 2019 onward have one).
-This chip allows you to download and install a phone carrier "profile," like an app.
+This chip allows you to download and install a phone provider "profile," like an app.
 You can have multiple eSIM profiles saved and choose which one to use based on the country you are in.

 The benefits are concrete and make a huge difference for travelers: